 Before playing in the MISL, Myers played for the Albany Blackwatch Highlanders of the Premier Development League in 2004 and the Virginia Beach Mariners of the United Soccer Leagues First Division in 2005.

 In college, Myers was a two-time All-Atlantic 10 selection at the University of Massachusetts.
-As a junior Myers was tabbed all-A-10 second team after recording eight goals and a career-high seven assists.
-One year later he was named first-team all-conference and All-New England with a nine-goal, three-assist season.
+As a junior, Myers was tabbed all-A-10 second team after recording eight goals and a career-high seven assists.
+One year later, he was named first-team all-conference and All-New England with a nine-goal, three-assist season.
 In 2001, Myers tallied nine goals and three assists to help the Minutemen win the conference title and reach the second round of the NCAA Tournament.
 Myers—a 2005 graduate with a degree in psychology—is fifth in UMass history with 27 career goals and 16 career assists, and sixth with 70 career points.

-Myers—who owns United States Soccer Federation “A” license—is the director of the Futsal Development Academy.
+Myers—who owns a United States Soccer Federation “A” license—is the director of the Futsal Development Academy.
 He also coaches at the Continental Football Club.
 Myers lives in Philadelphia with his wife Linsey, daughter London, and son Saul.